linalopes/creativity-in-vitro/_posts/2025-05-03-when-numbers-dream-of-becoming-waves.md

 Understanding a signal in the time domain means seeing what happened.
 Understanding it in the frequency domain means **listening to what vibrates underneath**.
 Complex numbers are the tools that reveal this hidden polyphony in data.

+Watching _The Imaginary Number_ by Veritasium is like being handed a flashlight inside a cave of mathematical mystery.
+Derek Muller doesn’t just explain what $i = \sqrt{-1}$​ means — he reveals how this strange, once-dismissed idea quietly reshaped physics, engineering, and even our understanding of oscillation and waveforms.
+With clarity, humor, and visual storytelling, he shows how imaginary numbers aren’t imaginary at all, but essential tools that help us model rotation, resonance, and reality itself.
+This video is more than a lesson; it’s a celebration of how embracing the "impossible" can lead us closer to truth.
+A true tribute to the power of curiosity, beautifully told.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/cUzklzVXJwo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>